Skip to content

 The Neighborhood

 Rare, in Paris, to find a square that feels both central and quietly tucked away.
 Place Monsigny is one of them.
-Métro Quatre-Septembre opens at the foot of the building — a single line, four minutes to Opéra, eight to Châtelet, and the entire city follows.
+Métro Quatre-Septembre opens at the foot of the building — a single line, direct to Opéra, Châtelet, and the entire city.

 At the foot of the building